comejv/directshare/README.md

 ## Features

+> [!WARNING]
+> This project is still in very early development and has no current release.
+Features listed here are the end goal.

 - **Direct Ethernet Connection**: Automatically configures IP addresses when computers are connected via Ethernet cable
 - **WiFi Hotspot Creation**: Negotiates which device creates a hotspot and which connects to it
 - **Fast Transfers**: Optimized for maximum transfer speed without internet or server bottlenecks